Baron Blood: John Falsworth

 John Falsworth first appears in the title Invaders as an English aristocrat.
 Although posing as the son of the first John Falsworth, it is revealed in flashback that the character is in fact the original, made possible due to the fact that he is now an ageless vampire.
 When the family fortune is left to his older brother James, John Falsworth leaves England to pursue an interest of his - vampire lore.
 Falsworth travels to Transylvania and encounters the original vampire lord Dracula, who, after overpowering Falsworth, drains his blood and turns him into one of the undead.
 Dracula then commands Falsworth to return to England and cause havoc in revenge for the deeds of his former opponent Jonathan Harker.
 Adopting the alias of "Baron Blood" (Freiherr Blut), the character allies with Germany during World War I and without either party realizing the identity of the other, battles his own brother, who is now the English hero Union Jack.
 Blood is wounded by Jack with a silver dagger, and flees to recover.

 The character reappears during World War II in his false persona, and once again aids Germany, with Nazi technology helping him to reduce his susceptibility to sunlight (a major vampire weakness).
 As Blood, Falsworth attacks and wounds his niece, Jacqueline Falsworth, but is driven off by the android Human Torch.
 Almost dead due to blood loss, Jacqueline Falsworth is saved when given a blood transfusion by the Torch.
 The artificial blood causes the character to develop superhuman abilities, and she becomes the heroine Spitfire.
 Blood captures Spitfire and takes her to a cavern below Falsworth Manor, and cripples his brother by breaking his legs with a boulder.
 Blood is then impaled through the back and chest by a silver-laced stalactite.

 Baron Blood reappears when Japanese soldiers sent by the spy Lady Lotus find the cavern and attempt to resurrect the character.
 The soldiers are driven off by Union Jack II (James Falsworth's son, Brian) and Spitfire, although Blood is accidentally revived.
-Blood travels to the United States of America and, after a brief skirmish with the Invaders, joins the Nazi team the Super-Axis for a final battle with the heroes.
+Blood travels to the United States of America and, after a brief skirmish with the Invaders, joins the Nazi team Super-Axis for a final battle with the heroes.
 Blood is killed once again when impaled on a stake thrown by Namor the Sub-Mariner.